Welcome to today's edition of the Rush 24-7 podcast.

 Azealia Banks hates conservatism and hates the Republican Party.

-Because she buys into the Bernie Sanders argument that the country's unjust and immoral from day one, racist to its core.
+And she's not much happier about America because she buys into the Bernie Sanders argument that the country is unjust and immoral from day one.

 Part of our foundation.

-But she posted on Instagram, you think it's bad that I sort of agree with Trump's stance on immigration.
+But she posted on Instagram, you think it's bad that I sort of agree with Trump's stance on immigration?

 She said that her support for Trump's immigration plan is based on the detrimental impact mass immigration has had on the black community.